Aircloak/aircloak/air/docs/content/sql.md

 ### Distinguishing between query types

 Being able to tell the query types apart helps you make sure you get the results you expect and want.
-It is not uncommon that an analyst new to Aircloak Insights ends up writing an anonymizing query where they intended to write a query producing a per-user aggregate (a non-anonymizing restricted query if you will).
+It is not uncommon that an analyst new to Aircloak Insights ends up writing a subquery producing aggregates over multiple users, which becomes an anonymizing subquery, where they needed to write a subquery producing per-user aggregates, which becomes a non-anonymizing restricted subquery.
+This mistake can cause most of the data to get anonymized away, leading to results vastly different from what was expected.
+It can be hard to debug and understand the cause of a situation like this if you do not know of the different query types and how to distinguish between them.
-If this happens in a deeply nested subquery then chances are a lot (if not most) of the data gets anonymized away and the results return by Aircloak end up different from what you expected.

-#### Non-anonymizing restricted queries
+#### Non-anonymizing restricted subqueries

-You can tell that a query produces a per-user aggregate (is a *non-anonymizing restricted query*) if all of the following are true:
+You can tell that a subquery produces a per-user aggregate (is a *non-anonymizing restricted subquery*) if *both of* the following are true:
-- it processes data from one or more personal tables or other non-anonymizing restricted queries
+- it processes data from one or more personal tables or other non-anonymizing restricted subqueries
 - it explicitly selects or groups by the column that was specified as the user id

-- it *is not* the top-most query (the query that returns a result from Aircloak)
+Note that the top-most query can never be a non-anonymizing restricted subquery.
+The reason for this is that all Aircloak queries have to produce an anonymized result.
+This is incompatible with the results of a non-anonymized restricted subquery which is always personal data.

 ##### Some examples

-This query is a non-anonymizing restricted query as it is a subquery and explicitly selects the user id column from a table containing personal data:
+This query is a non-anonymizing restricted subquery as it is a subquery and explicitly selects the user id column from a table containing personal data:

 ```sql